 If you have ever read reports about Instagram and parent company Facebook’s ad revenue, you’ll know that there are billions of dollars involved.
 With such a profitable operation, investors should be sure that their money is well spent.
 After their creation, social media platforms saw a rise in fake accounts.
 These accounts are known as “bots” short for robots.
 They do not belong to real people.
 They are valuable in quantity rather than the quality of content they post.
 According to Facebook’s Chief Operating Officer, over 1 million accounts are being blocked every day.

 Often these accounts have zero or one post and a link in the bio directing them to an external website or another account.
-Their primary use is to follow, like and comment on various accounts to get real users to click on over to their account or the links to external websites of tagged accounts that may be in the bio of the profiles.
-They are spam and social media’s second worst nightmare only behind a security data breach.
+Their primary use is to follow, like, and comment on various accounts.
+These accounts help to get real users to click on over to their account or the links to external websites.
+They are spam and social media’s second-worst nightmare only behind a security data breach.
 For users, they are merely annoyances, but for advertisers, they are a negative return on investment.

 Although the social media giants have waged war on these accounts, there hasn’t been a noticeable decline in the number of bots.
-Even as the algorithms are improved to strengthen their weak points, it is simple for a user to take a look at an account and pinpoint signs that it is a robot account.
+It is simple for a user to take a look at an account and pinpoint signs that it is a robot account.
 Here are a few:

 - User names are a mix of numbers and letter that don’t form words

 - Few or no followers

 - Link in bio directing users to another site or tagging another profile